Gemstones Explained: Types, Value, the 4 Cs & GIA Grading (2026)

 Secure Storage Solutions

 Gemstones should always be stored individually to prevent scratching.
 A diamond, the hardest natural substance, can easily scratch a sapphire, which in turn can scratch an opal.
-Ideal storage solutions include separate compartments in a lined jewelry box, individual soft cloth pouches, or acid-free tissue paper.
+Good storage solutions include separate compartments in a lined jewelry box, individual soft cloth pouches, or acid-free tissue paper.

 Environmental factors also play a role in preservation.
 Organic gemstones, such as pearls, and moisture-rich stones like opal, require environments that are not excessively dry to prevent cracking or crazing.
 Conversely, prolonged exposure to direct sunlight can fade certain gems, including amethyst and some specific varieties of tourmaline.